emberjs/ember.js/README.md

 1. Install Ruby and Rubygems.
 There are many resources on the web can help you to do so, one of the best ways may be [rvm](http://rvm.beginrescueend.com/).

-2. Install spade: `gem install spade` (WARNING: There is a bug in RubyGems 1.7.2, please upgrade to 1.8.5+ or downgrade.)

-3. Install sproutcore-preprocessor via `spadepkg install sproutcore-preprocessor`.
+2. Install Bundler via `gem install bundler`

-3. Enter the following commands in your command shell:

-        cd sproutcore20
-        spaderun update
-        spaderun preview
+3. Run `bundle install` to pull in Ruby dependencies.

+4. To start the development web server, run `bpm autocompile` or `bpm preview` (depending on your version of BPM).

-4. Then visit: http://localhost:4020/tests.html?package=PACKAGE_NAME.
+5. Then visit: http://localhost:4020/tests.html?package=PACKAGE_NAME.
 Replace 'PACKAGE_NAME' with the name of the package you want to run.
 For example:

   * [SproutCore Runtime](http://localhost:4020/tests.html?package=sproutcore-runtime)
   * [SproutCore Views](http://localhost:4020/tests.html?package=sproutcore-views)